NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     List of available computing nodes.

 --tile-size
-    Size of square tiles to break processing up into.
+    Size of square tiles to break up processing into (each tile is run by an individual process).
+The default is 1024 pixels for ISIS cameras, as then each process is single-threaded, and 5120 pixels for other cameras, as such a process is multi-threaded, and disk I/O becomes a bigger consideration.

 --no-geoheader-info
     Do not write information in the geoheader.
 Otherwise mapproject will